 The Royal Shakespeare Theatre is the original theatre.
 It has three tiers, and seats an audience of over a 1,000.
 The main stage has a thrust stage extending into the auditorium on three sides and so creating a greater connection between the actors and the audience.
-The beautiful and popular Rooftop Restaurant has extensive views over the town and river, it is due to reopen in July 2021.
+The beautiful and popular Rooftop Restaurant has extensive views over the town and river.

 Beside the main theatre within a Victorian Gothic building, is the Swan Theatre.
 It seats 450 and productions have a more intimate quality.
 It has recently been extensively refurbished, making it accessible to all.

 The third theatre, The Other Place, began life as a tin shed rehearsal room and is now a 200 seated studio theatre.
 Not only are plays are performed here; it is also a venue for live music including jazz nights, poetry readings and family events.